FoI

 Synonyms: Gratiola viscosa, Hornemannia viscosa, Lindernia cruciformis, Lindernia viscosa

 Sticky Lindernia is an annual herb, with stems erect or sparsely spreading, with coarse spreading long hairs.
 Leaves are short-stalked below, stalkless above.
 Leaf blade is ovate-oblong, up to 5 cm, sparsely coarsely hairy, margin is wavy and toothed, with a blunt or rounded tip.
 Upper stalkless are wider than long, smaller than basal leaves.
 Flowers are borne in lax, 6-10-flowered racemes.
 Sepals are narrowly lance-shaped, coarsely hairy.
 Flowers are white or yellowish, up to 5-6 mm, with or without a yellow throat.
 Lower lip is about 3 mm, with 3 nearly equal lobes.
 Upper lip is about 2 mm, 2-lobed.
 Stamens are 4, all fertile.
 Capsule is spherical, almost as long as the persistent sepals.
-Sticky Lindernia is found in the Himalayas in NE India, at altitudes of 900-1300 m.
+Sticky Lindernia is found in the Himalayas in NE India, and in Western Ghats, at altitudes of 900-1300 m.
 Flowering: May-November.

 • Is this flower misidentified?
 If yes,